Adler Juvenile Justice Internship Program

 Internship Training Activities

 Interns provide clinical services in the form of individual, group and family treatment as well as intake, crisis intervention and assessments.
 They receive two hours of individual and two hours of group supervision each week, attend weekly seminars and didactics, a monthly offsite training day and participate in other meetings and seminars throughout the internship.
-Clinical services and training are primarily provided at the Illinois Youth Center with the monthly full day training occurring at the Adler School campus.
-Interns have access to the electronic journal resources of the Adler School, IT support and attendance at numerous workshops and activities provided by the school to support their internship training and learning opportunities.
+Clinical services and training are primarily provided at the Illinois Youth Center with the monthly full day training occurring at the Adler University campus.
+Interns have access to the electronic journal resources of Adler University, IT support and attendance at numerous workshops and activities provided by the University to support their internship training and learning opportunities.

 |Typical Clinical Activities for Interns|